If you are new to the Lake District Ski Club, please read the following frequently asked questions before you set off.

 There is one permanent button tow on Raise. the ground under the tow has a camber to the left for the first few pylons.
 This can make it quite challenging for snowboarders, particularly if you are regular, where you will have to ride on your toe edge to keep yourself under the tow line.
 If you do find yourself veering off to the left and you can't stay under the tow line LET GO OF THE TOW!
 If you pull too hard to the left you risk derailling the tow at one of the pylons, which can take some time to fix.

 At the top of the tow is a sign that says 'Danger Dismount'.
-Please get off the tow either before or at this sign - if you travel any further than this sign then you risk pulling the cable off the bull wheel.
-If this happens it's really bad news.
+YOU MUST get off the tow either before or at this sign - if you travel any further than this sign then you risk pulling the cable off the bull wheel.
+If this happens it's really bad news and probably no more uplift that day for anyone...
 There are nine runs on Raise, as indicated by the piste map.

 Please note, these runs are not groomed pistes, they are naturally occurring parts of the mountain and can vary considerably, they aren't always all complete and can be different every day.
 Ask the tow operators about which run is the best to start in the prevailing conditions.